-The School's greatest asset is our dedicated faculty who continuously evaluates and improves our curriculum.
+Most importantly, the school's greatest asset is our dedicated faculty who continuously evaluates and improves our curriculum.
 Beyond their skilled teaching abilities, our professors excel in biomedical research and offer students the chance to work side by side with them.
 Their goal is to develop our students into colleagues, and we are proud of our current students and of our graduates who now are practicing medicine.

+When we come together, we don't simply add to our strengths - we increase them exponentially.
 At the School of Medicine, our mission is to educate future physicians who will care for patients with competence, creativity and compassion, in a setting that fosters collegiality, leadership, and excellence in scholarship and research.
 Ultimately, we aim to improve human health and alleviate disease at the individual, community and international level.

 Medical education is a never-ending, marvelous adventure, and we hope you will share it with us.